bryanyi/Strings-And-Tones/README.md

 - This plugin will automatically create the docker images and also pushing it to your account
 - You first have to go into Intellij's maven settings to log into docker since it pushes the images to the account.
 - After adding it to pom.xml, run this command: `mvn clean install jib:build`

+## minikube kubectl
+- `kubectl create deployment nginx --image=nginx`: Create a deployment using the nginx image.
+- `kubectl get pods`: See the running pods.
+- `kubectl logs {name of pod from get pods command}`: See the logs of the pod.
+- `kubectl exec -it {name of pod} -- /bin/bash`: Go into pod.
+- `kubectl edit deployment {name of deployment}`: Edit the deployment, which will show a yaml file

+## Notes of a K8s YAML configuration
+- There are three main parts to the yaml file - 1. metadata, 2. specification, 3. status.
+  - The status portion is where k8s will compare the yaml file with the current status to keep it consistent
+  - etcd will hold the current status of a k8s component
+- Layers of abstraction:
+  1. Deployment
+    - Under spec, you can have template.metadata.
+    - This metadata is what is applied to a pod.
+    - Essentially, it's metadata within metadata.
+    - template.spec will hold the blueprint of a pod such as its image and port
+  2. RepicaSet
+  3. Pod
+- Connections are established via Deployment and Service
+  1. A service yaml file will have a `spec.selector.app: nginx` field.
+This is the key field
+  2. This will match with the Deployment yaml file's `metadata.labels.app: nginx` field as well as it's `spec.temaplte.metadata.labels.app: nginx`
+  3. Service yaml is important for the pods to talk to each other.
+- Ingress is used to accept external calls, which then forwards the call to the correct pods.

+## K8s Namespace
+- `kubectl create namespace stringsandtones`: This command will create a k8s namespace.
+- `kubectl get namespace`: See the namespaces running
+- Anything created will go into the default namespace if a specific namespace isn't defined.
+- kube-system is a namespace that holds all k8s resources
+- kube-public is a namespace pertaining to public accessibility.
+- kube-node-lease is namespace to get lease information which is useful for healthchecks.
+- Applying to a specific namespace with -n: `kubectl apply -f ./deploy.yaml -n stringsandtones`